 Why Larger Females Are Often Preferred for Healthy Litters

-How the Pom Compares to Chihuahuas, Yorkies, and Shih Tzus
+Pomeranians, Chihuahuas, Yorkies, and Shih Tzus Side by Side

-Chihuahuas weigh less on average, but they have thin coats.
+Chihuahuas usually weigh less but sport fine coats.
 Yorkies are longer and sleeker.
-Shih Tzus are heavier, but slower.
-The Pom fits right in the middle—fluffy, friendly, and always confident.
+Shih Tzus are a bit heavier and more relaxed.
+Pomeranians balance right in the middle—big, friendly, and never shy to show off their charm.

-Final Thoughts – Why Size Doesn’t Change a Pomeranian’s Big Personality
+Final Thoughts – A Pomeranian’s Big Personality Isn’t Affected by Size

 FAQs